Ghostmonday/MonsterWallet/README.md

-# Monster Wallet
+# KryptoClaw

 **The "Coloring Book" Crypto Wallet.**

-Monster Wallet is a secure, non-custodial iOS wallet built with a strict "Skin, Not Bones" philosophy.
+KryptoClaw is a secure, non-custodial iOS wallet built with a strict "Skin, Not Bones" philosophy.
 The core logic (The Bones) is immutable, secure, and compliant, while the UI (The Skin) is fully themeable via a modular JSON-like architecture.

 ---